oekrice/outflowpy/log.md

 I'm not sure what happened on Friday, but I think it was mainly getting the tracer integrated and working nicely.
 Alas I got banned from downloading data, but that appears to have subsided now.
 I'll try again but a little less forcefully...

 To get things to compile on Windows, it looks like using python 3.12 might be a good bet.
 Tbd whether this actually works though.
+It doesn't...

+Let's get pyvista integrated, that'll be nice.
+Then after that the only difficulty may be in generating images.
+But I don't think that'll be too bad.

+Having a look at the Boe paper, I think I can do a lot better with measuring further out as appropriate.
+Some of them are really rather nice!
+And it's probably wise to use a proven collection by someone else.

+Tuesday 11th November:

+Plan for today:

+- Add something which saves out the raw crot downloads so I stop getting blocked from the server
+- Add the image generation to the tracer, and some optional flags like not plotting the occasional open field line

+I think that's probably sufficient.